Ready to Consult a GI Physician?Find a Provider

 - Food challenge: The patient is fed a small amount of the suspect food in steadily increased doses in order to test for a reaction.
 The test is done in a controlled medical environment to allow any reaction to be immediately treated.

 - Food elimination diet: A short-term (usually 2-4 weeks) period in which the suspect food is eliminated and possibly gradually reintroduced while symptoms are monitored.

 How are food allergies treated and managed?

 Treating a food allergy may involve avoiding the foods that contain the allergen causing the reaction.
-Unfortunately, there is currently not a cure for food allergies.
+Unfortunately, there currently is no cure for food allergies.
 Milder symptoms may be treated using:

 - Oral steroids